jgruber/tmos-cloudinit/README.md

 ```

-In addition to the delcared elements, this module also support `cloud-config` delcarations for `ssh_authorized_keys`.
+In addition to the delcared elements, this module also supports `cloud-config` delcarations for `ssh_authorized_keys`.
 Any declared keys will be authorized for the TMOS root account.

 ```
 #cloud-config